google/styleguide/pyguide.md

 <a id="lambdas-decision"></a>
 #### 2.10.4 Decision

-Okay to use them for one-liners.
-If the code inside the lambda function is longer than 60-80 chars, it's probably better to define it as a regular [nested function](#lexical-scoping).
+Lambdas are allowed.
+If the code inside the lambda function spans multiple lines or is longer than 60-80 chars, it might be better to define it as a regular [nested function](#lexical-scoping).

 For common operations like multiplication, use the functions from the `operator`